Overview

 - Expert Faculty: The program currently has five full-time faculty members, including one Ph.D. and one native French instructor.
 All Chinese instructors hold master's degrees, with 100% having studied abroad and 80% possessing extensive industry experience.

-- French N+ Creative Workshop: As a vibrant extracurricular initiative, the French N+ Creative Workshop includes activities such as French salons, student mentorship groups, and language training workshops.
+- French N+ Creative Workshop: As a vibrant extracurricular initiative, the French N+ Creative Workshop includes activities such as French salons, Foreign Teacher Speaking Corner,student mentorship groups, and language training workshops.
 These provide immersive opportunities for students to enhance their language skills while experiencing French culture and customs.

 - Practice and Employment: The School of Foreign Languages collaborates with numerous internship and training bases, providing students with ample opportunities for hands-on industry experience.
 Graduates of the French Program have been employed by top-tier enterprises, including: